(The Internet-Famous Soda That is Way Better Than it Should Be)

 Cherry Dirty Dr. Pepper

-Add a splash of cherry syrup or maraschino cherry juice.
+Splash of cherry syrup or maraschino cherry juice.

 Diet Version